PearCoding/Ignis/README.md

 You might use the `mts2ig` to convert a Mitsuba scene description to our own format.
 Keep in mind that this feature is very experimental and not all BSDFs work out of the box.

 You can also use `rad2json` to convert geometry used in the Radiance framework to our tool.
 Keep in mind that no BSDF and lights are mapped as the two raytracers are vastile different in these regards.

+Ignis is able to understand glTF files.
+You can embed glTF files in Ignis's own scene description file or directly use the glTF file as an input to the multiple frontends.

 A Blender plugin is planned for the future.